W3AXL/rc2-dvm/README.md

 `RC2-DVM` requires a copy of the `libvocoder` software vocoder library from the [dvmvocoder](https://github.com/DVMProject/dvmvocoder).
 You can download the latest release yourself, or clone the repository and compile the .dll file using cmake directly.

+Either way, ensure that libvocoder.dll is present in the same directory as rc2-dvm.exe

 ### Building RC2-DVM

 Use the following steps to build the project and create a single-file .exe: